The University of Northampton2014 League Table Ranking 62

-- The latest National Student Survey showed that 82 per cent of students were satisfied with the overall quality of their course.
-Strong-performing subjects with high satisfaction levels are: History (97 per cent), Education (94 per cent), Finance and Accounting (93 per cent), Nursing (92 per cent) and Initial Teacher Training (92 per cent).
+- The latest National Student Survey showed that 88% of students were satisfied with the overall quality of their course.
+This placed the University above the higher education sector average.
+Strong-performing subjects with high satisfaction levels are: Fashion Marketing (100%), Accounting and Finance (98%), Early Years and Learning and Teaching (97%), Events Management (96%), Fashion (95%) and Podiatry (94%).

-- In 2009 the QAA gave a confidence judgement for the University’s management of its academic standards.
-There was also a comment on good practice for the provision of readily accessible support for student learning through the Centre for Academic Practice
+- In 2009 the Quality Assurance Agency for Highest Education (QAA) gave a confidence judgement for the University’s management of its academic standards.
+There was also a comment on good practice for the provision of readily accessible support for student learning through the Centre for Academic Practice.

 - A member of staff from the School of Health holds a Learning and Teaching Award from the Higher Education Academy Health Sciences and Practice Subject Centre.
 The award recognises their 'exceptional contribution to teaching and student learning'.